Curio-IRM/.github/profile/README.md

   <span style="color: #5E97F6;">👥</span>
 </h2>

-Curio is brought to life by a dedicated team of data enthusiasts from Figma, Neuron23, and Microsoft.
+Curio is brought to life by a dedicated team of engineers and designers from Kleiner Perkins.
 Our combined expertise and passion have made this innovative solution possible.

 <a name="acknowledgements"></a>
 <h2 align="center">